eviltester/observatron/README.md

 ## Taking Notes

-The note taking functionality uses JavaScript 'prompt' input boxes.
-It ain't pretty, its functional

-Either initiate a note taking by using the context menu or the keyboard short cut.
+Initiate a note taking using the separate web page by:
+- using the context menu
+- the keyboard short cut

+Or "Show Side Panel" to show the side panel with note taking functionality.

+Or use the Observatron panel in the dev tools.

-When faced with the prompt:
+When faced with the dialog:

 > Add Note to log
 > (? question, ! bug, - todo, @customtype)